-Lakeview Elementary School serves approximately 526 students pre-kindergarten through fifth grade, and is located at 1290 NW 115th Street, Miami, Florida.
+Lakeview Elementary School serves approximately 563 students pre-kindergarten through fifth grade, and is located at 1290 NW 115th Street, Miami, Florida.
 The school is located in an urban area surrounded by single family homes within a community that has seen few changes.
 Most of the students arrive at school either by private owned vehicles or walking.

 Lakeview Elementary had been identified as a low-performing school that had not been successful in meeting the State Adequate Yearly Progress (AYP) target during the 2003-2004 school year.
-After being accountable for implementation of the Superintendent's School Improvement Zone Plan, new administration and instructional staff, implementing an effective curriculum that included enrichment and intervention for students, Lakeview Elementary School was rated an "A" school under the Florida A+ Plan in the 2004-2005 school year and met Adequately Yearly Progress (AYP) under the No Child Left Behind Act.
+After being accountable for implementation of the Superintendent's School Improvement Zone Plan, new administration and instructional staff, implementing an effective curriculum that included enrichment and intervention for students, Lakeview Elementary School was rated an "A" school under the Florida A+ Plan in the 2004-2005 and 2005-2006 school year and met Adequately Yearly Progress (AYP) under the No Child Left Behind Act.
+In the 2005-2006 school year, Lakeview Elementary School was rated number 44 in the state regarding the academic performance and identified to be part of the best 100 elementary schools in the state of Florida.

-Ninety-seven percent of the students receive free or reduced lunch at Lakeview Elementary School and therefore, we qualify to receive Title I funds.
+Eighty percent of the students receive free or reduced lunch at Lakeview Elementary School and therefore, we qualify to receive Title I funds.
 The daily average attendance rate for students is 96 percent.
 The students in kindergarten through fifth grade are provided with traditional educational services through a balanced curriculum.
-In addition to the Title I program, the school implements Exceptional Student Education Programs, Advanced Academic Programs, and embraces multifaceted educational initiatives that include the Houghton Mifflin Legacy to Literature series, Early Success, Soar to Success, Reading Plus, KIDBIZ 3000, Learning Today and the Accelerated Reader Program.
+In addition to the Title I program, the school implements Exceptional Student Education Programs, Advanced Academic Programs, and embraces multifaceted educational initiatives that include the Houghton Mifflin Legacy to Literature series, Early Success, Soar to Success, Reading Plus, KIDBIZ 3000, Learning Today, Voyager Passport and the Accelerated Reader Program.

-Lakeview Elementary employs 65 full-time staff members and 15 part-time staff members of which 56 are teachers and four are paraprofessionals.
+Lakeview Elementary employs 76 full-time staff members and 15 part-time staff members of which 59 are teachers and four are paraprofessionals.
 Fifteen percent of the teachers at the school are beginning teachers.
-The leadership team consists of the principal, the assistant principal, the reading coach, the mathematics coach, the content area coach, the ESOL coach, the counselor, the social worker, and the ESE coach.
+The leadership team consists of the principal, the assistant principal, School Improvement Zone Curriculum Specialist, two reading coaches, the mathematics coach, the ESE/ESOL coach, three department chairpersons, the counselor, and the social worker.
 Lakeview Elementary is comprised of teachers who are committed to learning, which is evident in the advancement of degrees at the school.
 Over 48 percent of the teachers possess higher degrees which consists of at least 31 percent of the teachers having a Masters Degree and approximately 17 percent with a Specialist Degree.
-There is also one teacher who has earned National Certification.
+There are also two teachers who have earned National Certification.

 The class ratio average is approximately one teacher for every 16 students in grades kindergarten through third and one teacher for every 23 students in grades four and five.
-Lakeview Elementary student population consists of 50 percent LEP students, 25 percent ESE students, a 16 percent rate of first time third grade retentions, and a zero percent second time third grade retention rate.
-The Mobility Index rate of the school is 37.
+Lakeview Elementary student population consists of 50 percent LEP students, 30 percent ESE students, a 10 percent rate of first time third grade retentions, and a zero percent second time third grade retention rate.
+The Mobility Index rate of the school is 39.